Gandāra: In Achaemenid army

-Gandarans in Achaemenid Army

 According to Herodotus, soldiers of Gandāra participated to the Second Persian invasion of Greece around 480 BC.
 They had a different equipment from the Hindush, rather akin to that of the Bactrians, and were under the command of Artyphius, son of Artabanus:

 The Bactrians in the army wore a headgear most like to the Median, carrying their native bows of reed, and short spears. (...)
 The Parthians, Chorasmians, Sogdians, Gandarians, and Dadicae in the army had the same equipment as the Bactrians.
 The Parthians and Chorasmians had for their commander Artabazus son of Pharnaces, the Sogdians Azanes son of Artaeus, the Gandarians and Dadicae Artyphius son of Artabanus.